 - Refrain from giving a recorded statement or accepting a settlement without speaking with an attorney first.
 Stores and their insurance companies will want you to give them a recorded statement so that they use some of your words against you.
 You may not intend to, but something you say could lower their liability and your settlement offer.
 For this reason, speak with an attorney first before giving the insurance company a recorded statement or signing any paperwork or settlement offer.

-For help determining how much your case is truly worth or for help dealing with the store or their insurance company, call a skilled Gwinnett County slip and fall lawyer at the Law Offices of Shane Smith today at (770) 487-8999 for a free consultation.
+For help determining how much your case is truly worth or for help dealing with the store or their insurance company, call a skilled Gwinnett County slip and fall lawyer at Shane Smith Law today at (770) 487-8999 for a free consultation.